Historical Figures

 This is why one finds that every four pages written in the Institutes of the Christian Religion John Calvin quoted Augustine -he references Augustine 4,119 times in his works !!!-.
 Alvin L. Baker wrote, "There is hardly a doctrine of Calvin that does not bear the marks of Augustine's influence."
 "Calvin would deem himself not a Calvinist, but an Augustinian. [...]
 Christian Calvinist, should they be more likely deemed an Augustinian-Calvinist?"
 As a result, Calvinism in particular is sometimes referred to as Augustinianism.
 [1] [2] [3] [4] [5] [6]

-5 Calvin is directly responsible for the first 'heretic' sentenced to death by Protestants, the burning of his theological opponent, Servetus.
+7 Calvin is directly responsible for the first 'heretic' sentenced to death by Protestants, the burning of his theological opponent, Servetus, in 1553 AD.
 He had him arrested while visiting his church and single-handedly provided the points of the indictment.
 "Throughout the trial (of several weeks) he had put the screw upon the Council to pass a death sentence on Servetus and had gained his end".
-"It might be true that Calvin had contemplated a mitigation of the sentence (sword instead of slow burning) - but only if Servetus were to purchase this mitigation by a spiritual sacrifice, by a last-hour- recantation to Farel, the friend of Calvin (of the 'most abominable sin', of Modalism, the second charge was anti-infant baptism)."
+"It might be true that Calvin had contemplated a mitigation of the sentence (sword instead of slow burning) - but only if Servetus were to purchase this mitigation by a spiritual sacrifice, by a last-hour- recantation to Farel, the friend and messenger of Calvin (of the 'most abominable sin', of Modalism, the second charge was anti-infant baptism)."

 Calvin justified this killing with Old Covenant Law, Lev 24:16: "The one who blasphemes the name of the Lord should be put to death".
 Instead of repenting, "he boasted of the deed before a silent congregation" when he entered the pulpit the next Sunday.

-6 He became known as 'The Protestant Pope' and was a tyrant, with a reputation spanning continental Europe, though his treatment of humanity was brutal.
-He was directly or indirectly involved in more than 36 executions, all listed in the book 'Calvin: A Biography'.
-[1] [2] [3] [4]
+8 He became known as 'The Protestant Pope' and was a tyrant, with a reputation spanning continental Europe, though his treatment of humanity was brutal.

 Full List (250+ Entries)